Jump to:

 Distinguishing s-IBM from polymyositis and dermatomyositis is important to direct treatment and management.

-Cutting Edge/ Emerging and Unique Concepts and Practice
+Cutting Edge/Emerging And Unique Concepts And Practice

 • IVIG in an open-label uncontrolled and 2 placebo-controlled studies showed marginal to no improvement.
 IVIG is not recommended for use in clinical practice.
-There was some reported improvement in swallowing in patients with severe dysphagia.25
+There was some reported improvement in swallowing in patients with severe dysphagia.33

 There is debate regarding whether inflammation leads to muscle fiber degeneration or whether fiber degeneration leads to an inflammatory response.
-Lack of response to corticosteroids and immunotherapy would seem to indicate that muscle fiber degeneration with secondary inflammation is the more likely scenario.

 References